waggle-sensor/plugin-helloworld-ml/README.md

 #### Dockerfile

 All user applications must be containerized to be running on Waggle nodes or on a [virtual Waggle](https://github.com/waggle-sensor/waggle-node).
-Dockerfile lets Waggle users build a Docker image containing the application.
-It is recommended to use [Waggle base images](https://github.com/waggle-sensor/edge-plugins#which-waggle-image-i-choose-for-my-application) for compatibility with the Waggle platform.
+Dockerfile lets Waggle users build a Docker image containing the application and dependent libraries.
+It is strictly required to use [Waggle base images](https://github.com/waggle-sensor/edge-plugins#which-waggle-image-i-choose-for-my-application) for compatibility with the Waggle platform.
+However, there can be an exception that users might want to use other base image (e.g., Nvidia-docker image) to build.
+That should not be a problem for Waggle nodes to run it, it may take more time/effort to "certify" the application can be running on the nodes.
+The Dockerfile is usually located in the root of the application file structure.
+The name of Dockerfile should not be changed unless it has to.

+#### Dockerfile for Multi-architecture Support

 Waggle platform supports multiple architectures using the same Dockerfile to run the application on various edge devices.
-If Dockerfile does not work on all the target architecture due to missing packages, it is advised to name Dockerfile as Dockerfile.${arch}.
+Having a single Dockerfile for multi-architecture is desired.
+However, if Dockerfile cannot work on all the target architectures due to missing packages in a particular architecture and etc, it is advised to name Dockerfile as Dockerfile.${arch}.
 For example,

 ```
 Dockerfile             # Doekerfile for all target architecture